gruntjs/grunt-contrib-watch/README.md

 ## Release History

- * 2016-03-12   v1.0.0   Updated tiny-lr, gaze, async, lodash dependencies Fix endless loop issue with atBegin/nospawn Expose hostname parameter of tiny-lr Support cwd.event to emit events relative to path Removed peerDependencies setting
+ * 2016-03-12   v1.0.0   Updated tiny-lr, gaze, async and lodash dependencies.
+Fix endless loop issue with `atBegin`/`nospawn`.
+Expose hostname parameter of tiny-lr.
+Support `cwd.event` to emit events relative to path.
+Removed peerDependencies setting.
- * 2014-03-19   v0.6.1   Fix for watch targets named "default"
+ * 2014-03-19   v0.6.1   Fix for watch targets named "default".
- * 2014-03-11   v0.6.0   Clear changed files after triggering live reload to ensure they're only triggered once. cwd option now accepts separate settings for files and spawn.
+ * 2014-03-11   v0.6.0   Clear changed files after triggering live reload to ensure they're only triggered once. `cwd` option now accepts separate settings for files and spawn.
 Fix to make interrupt work more than once.
 Enable live reload over HTTPS.
-Print newline after initial 'Waiting...'
-Remove deprecated grunt.util libs Add reload option to specify files other than Gruntfile files to reload.
-Update to gaze@0.5.1 Use fork of tiny-lr (which has quiter operation, support for HTTPS and windows path fixes) Add livereloadOnError, which if set to false will not trigger live reload if there is an error.
+Print newline after initial 'Waiting...'.
+Remove deprecated `grunt.util` libs.
+Add reload option to specify files other than Gruntfile files to reload.
+Update to gaze@0.5.1.
+Use a fork of tiny-lr (which has quiter operation, support for HTTPS and Windows path fixes).
+Add `livereloadOnError`, which if set to `false` will not trigger live reload if there is an error.
  * 2013-08-25   v0.5.3   Fixed for live reload missing files.
  * 2013-08-16   v0.5.2   Fixed issue running tasks after gruntfile is reloaded.
 Ignores empty file paths.
  * 2013-07-20   v0.5.1   Fixed issue with options resetting.
  * 2013-07-18   v0.5.0   Added target name to watch event.
-Added atBegin option to run tasks when watcher starts.
-Changed nospawn option to spawn (nospawn still available for backwards compatibility).
+Added `atBegin` option to run tasks when watcher starts.
+Changed `nospawn` option to `spawn` (`nospawn` still available for backwards compatibility).
 Moved libs/vars into top scope to prevent re-init.
 Bumped Gaze version to ~0.4.
 Re-grab task/target options upon each task run.
 Add dateFormat option to override the date/time output upon completion.
  * 2013-05-27   v0.4.4   Remove gracefully closing SIGINT.
 Not needed and causes problems for Windows.
-Ensure tasks are an array to not conflict with cliArgs.
+Ensure tasks are an array to not conflict with `cliArgs`.
  * 2013-05-11   v0.4.3   Only group changed files per target to send correct files to live reload.
  * 2013-05-09   v0.4.2   Fix for closing watchers.
  * 2013-05-09   v0.4.1   Removed "beep" notification.
 Tasks now optional with livereload option.
 Reverted "run again" with interrupt off to fix infinite recursion issue.
 Watchers now close more properly on task run.
- * 2013-05-03   v0.4.0   Option livereload to start live reload servers.
+ * 2013-05-03   v0.4.0   Option `livereload` to start live reload servers.
 Will reload a Gruntfile before running tasks if Gruntfile is modified.
 Option event to only trigger watch on certain events.
 Refactor watch task into separate task runs per target.
-Option forever to override grunt.fatal/warn to help keeping the watch alive with nospawn enabled.
+Option `forever` to override `grunt.fatal`/`warn` to help keeping the watch alive with `nospawn` enabled.
 Emit a beep upon complete.
 Logs all watched files with verbose flag set.
 If interrupt is off, will run the tasks once more if watch triggered during a previous task run. tasks property is optional for use with watch event.
 Watchers properly closed when exiting.
  * 2013-02-28   v0.3.1   Fix for top level options.
- * 2013-02-27   v0.3.0   nospawn option added to run tasks without spawning as child processes.
-Watch emits 'watch' events upon files being triggered with grunt.event.
+ * 2013-02-27   v0.3.0   `nospawn` option added to run tasks without spawning as child processes.
+Watch emits 'watch' events upon files being triggered with `grunt.event`.
 Completion time in seconds and date/time shown after tasks ran.
 Negate file patterns fixed.
 Tasks debounced individually to handle simultaneous triggering for multiple targets.
-Errors handled better and viewable with --stack cli option.
+Errors handled better and viewable with `--stack` CLI option.
 Code complexity reduced making the watch task code easier to read.
  * 2013-02-15   v0.2.0   First official release for Grunt 0.4.0.
  * 2013-01-18   v0.2.0rc7   Updating grunt/gruntplugin dependencies to rc6.
 Changing in-development grunt/gruntplugin dependency versions from tilde version ranges to specific versions.
  * 2013-01-09   v0.2.0rc5   Updating to work with grunt v0.4.0rc5.
  * 2012-12-15   v0.2.0a   Conversion to grunt v0.4 conventions.
-Remove node v0.6 and grunt v0.3 support.
+Remove Node.js v0.6 and grunt v0.3 support.
 Allow watch task to be renamed.
-Use grunt.util.spawn "grunt" option.
-Updated to gaze@0.3.0, forceWatchMethod option removed.
+Use `grunt.util.spawn` "grunt" option.
+Updated to gaze@0.3.0, `forceWatchMethod` option removed.
- * 2012-11-01   v0.1.4   Prevent watch from spawning duplicate watch tasks
+ * 2012-11-01   v0.1.4   Prevent watch from spawning duplicate watch tasks.
- * 2012-10-28   v0.1.3   Better method to spawn the grunt bin Bump gaze to v0.2.0.
-Better handles some events and new option forceWatchMethod Only support Node.js >= v0.8
+ * 2012-10-28   v0.1.3   Better method to spawn the grunt bin.
+Bump gaze to v0.2.0.
+Better handles some events and new option `forceWatchMethod`.
+Only support Node.js >= v0.8.
- * 2012-10-17   v0.1.2   Only spawn a process per task one at a time Add interrupt option to cancel previous spawned process Grunt v0.3 compatibility changes
+ * 2012-10-17   v0.1.2   Only spawn a process per task one at a time.
+Add `interrupt` option to cancel previous spawned process.
+Grunt v0.3 compatibility changes.
- * 2012-10-16   v0.1.1   Fallback to global grunt bin if local doesnt exist.
-Fatal if bin cannot be found Update to gaze 0.1.6
+ * 2012-10-16   v0.1.1   Fallback to global grunt bin if local doesn't exist.
+Fatal if bin cannot be found.
+Update to gaze 0.1.6.
- * 2012-10-08   v0.1.0   Release watch task Remove spawn from helper Run on Grunt v0.4
+ * 2012-10-08   v0.1.0   Release watch task.
+Remove spawn from helper.
+Run on Grunt v0.4.

 ---

 Task submitted by [Kyle Robinson Young](http://dontkry.com)

-*This file was generated on Thu Mar 17 2016 19:29:27.*
+*This file was generated on Fri Mar 18 2016 19:24:09.*